Enterprise Architecture Benefits

 28. ...
 Architecture Section

-At first you will mainly create visualizations as part of the products that are management overviews.
-Over time you will see that you create visualizations that are for different stakeholders.
+First, you will mainly create visualizations as part of the management overview products.
+Over time, you will see that you are creating visualizations for different stakeholders.
 This is what we call views.
-Know that you may need a view per type of stakeholder to have a product used by that type of stakeholder.
+You may need a view per type of stakeholder to have a product used by that stakeholder.

 2. AS-IS Architecture and TO-BE Architecture